ahgraber/AIMLbling-about/content/blog/typos-part-4/index.md

 While these experiments have demonstrated that typos do have a measurable negative impact on different aspects of LLM inference, I am admittedly quite impressed by the resilience LLms show to noisy inputs!
 Do typos negatively impact tokenization, embedding representation, and generation tasks?
-Yes -- but not to the point that every prompt needs to be fixed with a spelling-and-grammar checker.
+Yes -- but not to the point that every prompt must be optimized by running through a spelling-and-grammar checker.

 I mentioned previously that in my estimation, it would be very unusual for a passage to have more than 15% of the words contain typos.
 At that 15% typo rate:

 - There is a less than 10% increase in tokens required to represent the passage.
-OpenAI's most expensive model (GPT-4) currently costs 1/1000th of $0.01 per token.[^pricing]
+OpenAI's most expensive model (GPT-4) currently costs 1/1000th of $0.01 per token.[^openai]
-A prompt would have to contain 10k+ tokens with 15% typos for it to cost a full $0.01 more than it would were it correct!
+A prompt would have to contain 10k+ tokens at the 15% typo rate for it to cost a full $0.01 more than it would were all the words correct!
-- The passages have an average cosine similarity to the baseline of 0.9, likely close enough to get reasonable results from any embedding-based classification or RAG architecture.
+- Typo and baseline passages have an average cosine similarity of 0.9, likely close enough to get reasonable results from any embedding-based classification or RAG architecture.
-- Llama 3 loses only 2 points in tinyBenchmarks MMLU 5-shot benchmark.
+- Llama 3 loses only 2 points in _tinyBenchmarks_ MMLU 5-shot benchmark.
 For repeated tasks, using canned (known-good) examples before inserting the user prompt that may contain typos seems to mitigate the impact of typos, as the 0-shot benchmark loses 6 points.